 How is it different from other types of whisky?

 Recently, regulations have been put into place which should become law over the next few years to properly define Japanese whisky.
 As it stands now, some bottles include whisky imported from other countries into the blend, but these are starting to be labeled as world whiskies.
 Overall, the style of Japanese whisky runs the gamut, from peated to sherry cask-influenced to light and floral.

 You can definitely use Japanese whisky in cocktails.
 In fact, the Highball is a simple drink that is very popular in Japan, a combination of whisky, soda water, and a slice of lemon.
 Depending on the bottle, you can also use Japanese whisky in classic whisky cocktails like the Old Fashioned or Manhattan.
 Of course, try these whiskies on their own too to truly get familiar with their character.

 Why Trust Liquor.com?

-Jonah Flicker is an experienced writer who has been covering spirits and traveling the world visiting distilleries for many years.
+Jonah Flicker is an experienced writer who has been covering spirits and traveling the world visiting distilleries to taste and discover for many years.
 His work has appeared in many different national outlets covering trends, new releases, and the stories and innovators behind the spirits.
-His first love remains whiskey, but he is partial to tequila, rum, gin, cognac and all things distilled.
+His first love remains whiskey, but he is partial to tequila, rum, gin, cognac, and all things distilled.